 (a) The Company entered into affiliation agreements with the physicians for these respective practices.
 The Company evaluated each of the affiliation agreements and determined that the transactions did not represent a business combination.

-The operations of the practices that were acquired have been included in the Company's condensed consolidated financial statements since the date of acquisition.
-The Company intends to continue to pursue additional purchases of physician practices in addition to seeking out new affiliation relationships.
+The operations of the practices above have been included in the Company's condensed consolidated financial statements.

 Business Combination Agreements